Top and Beauty synergies in SMEFT-fits at present and future colliders: Fits to present data

 \subsection{Current constraints from \boldmath$B$ physics measurements}

 In Tab.~\ref{tab:B_data} we give the $B$ physics observables and the corresponding references of the measurements and SM predictions considered in our fit.
 This dataset includes both inclusive and exclusive branching ratios of $b\rightarrow s\gamma $ transitions, total and differential branching ratios of various $b\rightarrow s\mu^+\mu^-$ processes, inclusive branching ratios and asymmetries of $b\rightarrow s\ell^+\ell^-$ transitions, and angular distributions of $B^0\to K^* \mu^+\mu^-$ and $B_s \to \phi \mu^+\mu^-$.
-For these observables, we compute the SM predictions and uncertainties with \texttt{flavio} \cite{Straub:2018kue}.
+In the case of $B_s\to \mu^+\mu^-$, we consider the latest results presented by the LHCb collaboration \cite{LHCb2021}.
+We compute SM predictions and uncertainties with \texttt{flavio} \cite{Straub:2018kue}.
 In addition, we also include the mass difference $\Delta M_s$ measured in $B_s-\bar B_s$ mixing, with SM prediction from Ref.~\cite{DiLuzio:2019jyq}.
 Note that we do not take into account measurements of the $B\rightarrow K^{(*)}\nu\bar\nu$ branching ratios as only upper limits are presently available by Belle~\cite{Lutz:2013ftz} and BaBar~\cite{Lees:2013kla}, which can not be considered in EFT\textit{fitter}.